Kepi: Northern Ireland

 A form of kepi is worn by female officers in the Police Service of Northern Ireland.
 It was formerly worn in the Royal Ulster Constabulary.

 Norway

 The Norwegian armed forces used kepis until World War II and still retain them as part of the full dress of officer cadets.

 Spain

 In Spain, a version of the kepi (actually a low shako), the ros, is used by the Guardia Real (Royal Guard) and the Regimiento de Infantería Inmemorial del Rey for ceremonial functions.
 The Spanish 1887 regulation kepi, was used in the late 19th and early 20th century by officers of certain regiments.
-Simular to a Kepi, a Teresiana, was made of black oilcloth with a tortoise shell visor.
+Similar to a Kepi, a Teresiana, was made of black oilcloth with a tortoise shell visor.
 A plainer form of kepi was retained by the Civil Guard as its non-ceremonial headdress for normal police duties, until it was abolished under the 2011 revised regulations and replaced by a baseball cap.